Girgias/php-type-system-dissected/main.typ

 #member-list-element()[`true`][(PHP 8.2@banyard_php_2022-1)]

 #warning()[
-  It’s impossible to define a value type in user land.
+  It’s impossible to define a singleton type in user land.
   Create an enumeration instead.
 ]